 How to Avoid Sex Offender Registration in a California Sex Crime

 This is one of the biggest issues being argued over and fought for in Los Angeles County, throughout California and really throughout the country as it relates to sex-related offenses.
-Our California criminal defense lawyers are providing an overview below.

 People don’t want to have to register as a sex offender.
 In addition to being difficult, cumbersome and embarrassing, it’s a situation where you can lose the ability to get certain employment.
 You can lose the ability to live in certain locations and obviously it affects you because it’s such a huge stigma on an individual’s life to have to register as a sex offender, especially for the rest of their lives.